What We Ride:

 We ride bikes of all brands and styles.
 Cruisers, sport-touring, American, European or Asian bikes are all ok with us.
 We don’t have a minimum engine size but your bike should be able to handle sharp turns, steep hills, and capable of occasional highway riding at speeds upward of 65 mph.
 We also tend to have stock or “reasonable” exhaust systems.

 Your gear is your personal choice but most of us do wear protective gear: long riding pants, long sleeve padded jackets, and full or modular helmets.
-Several of us also enjoy an added safety margin using Scala Rider communication units by Cardo Systems.
+All of us also enjoy an added safety margin by using PackTalk communication units by Cardo Systems.

 Saturday morning Breakfast & Rides: